In memoriam segment

 An in memoriam segment is a memorial to the people, of one particular field or industry, who have recently died.
 Typically, such memorials air on television, mostly during awards ceremonies.
 These segments consist of images or video clips of the recently departed individuals, edited together into a montage and usually accompanied by music.
-These memorials have been featured in such places as the Oscars, the Emmys, the Grammys, the Tonys, the Olivier Awards, the SAG Awards, and even the NFL during Super Bowl week.
+These memorials have been featured in such places as the Oscars, the Emmys, the Grammys, the Tonys, the Olivier Awards, the SAG Awards, BBC Sports Personality of the Year, and even the NFL during Super Bowl week.
+The segment has always been followed by a commercial break.

 History

-In 1978, the 50th annual ceremony for the Academy Awards (the Oscars) honored the golden anniversary of the award with a special segment featuring Sammy Davis, Jr., singing the Marvin Hamlisch song, “Come Light the Candles,” over a memorial montage.
+In 1978, the 50th annual ceremony for the Academy Awards (the Oscars) honored the golden anniversary of the award with a special segment featuring Sammy Davis Jr., singing the Marvin Hamlisch song, “Come Light the Candles,” over a memorial montage.
 It wasn't until 1994, though, that the In Memoriam segment—paying tribute to the movie stars, film crew members, and Hollywood movie executives who had died in the previous year—became an annual Oscar tribute, beginning with the 66th Academy Awards.
 Soon after that, the Grammys, the Emmys, and the Screen Actors Guild (SAG) Awards followed suit with their own annual memorial segments.
 By the 21st century, the in memoriam tribute had become one of the most popular, and most scrutinized, segments at annual awards ceremonies.

+A notable editor of In Memoriam segments was Academy Award-winning filmmaker Chuck Workman.

 One awards show that is known for not featuring an in memoriam segment is the ceremony for the Golden Globe Awards.
 In lieu of a televised memorial, the Golden Globes choose to honor those who have recently died with a special tribute page on their official website.